krusha17/Jammin-Eats/README.md

 🧑‍💻 Modular Architecture & Error Handling

 - **Codebase is fully modularized** under `src/` with clear separation for core logic, sprites, maps, utilities, and debug tools.
+- **Professional, maintainable structure**: All gameplay, animation, and economy logic is modular and extensible.
 - **Robust asset loading**: All assets are loaded relative to project root; missing assets trigger fallback visuals/sounds.
 - **Fallback map system**: If a TMX map fails to load, a fallback map is generated to keep the game running.
 - **Database integration**: If the database module is missing or fails, the game continues with persistence/logging disabled.
 - **Sound loading**: Missing sound files are logged but do not crash the game.
 - **Comprehensive error handling**: All critical game loop and rendering logic is wrapped to prevent crashes from unexpected exceptions.
+- **Gameplay polish**: Food animation, collision, and inventory feedback are thoroughly tested for smoothness and clarity.
 - **Debug mode**: Toggle with F12 or D for verbose error and event output.

 🆘 Troubleshooting